sofiayem/rtd-doc-tests/docs/source/migration-test.rst

 During the testing period of the Insolar MainNet, all operations will be performed with test XNS coins (native for MainNet).

-.. warning:: Do not send INS from the real Ethereum network to Insolar MainNet during the testing period.
+.. warning:: Do not send INS tokens from the real Ethereum network to Insolar MainNet during the testing period.

 .. _needs_for_migration_test: